Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

     ║                                                                                                 ║
     ║     Neither of us could have known -when- you were ready until -you- took the leap.             ║ ║                                                                                                 ║
-    ║     But I'm always ready, whenever you are - partner!
+    ║     But I'm always ready whenever you are, partner!
 Are ya ready, kid?                          ║ ║                                                                                                 ║
     ╚═════════════════════════════════════════════════════════════════════ I'm Ready ═══ I'm Ready ═══╝